bain-cs111/bain-cs111.github.io/pages/syllabus.md

 * Mondays - Lecture Day
 * Wednesdays - Tutorial Day
-* Fridays - Practice and Move On Day
+* Fridays - Practice+ Day

 For lecture days, we'll have interactive lectures where we introduce a new topic and focus on building a core understanding.
 For Tutorial days, you'll work in your tutorial groups to complete an assignment during class time.
-On Practice days, we'll do a little more practice along with previewing the next components of the course.
+On Practice+ days, we'll do a little more practice along with previewing the next components of the course.

 When we assign a pre-recorded lecture, students *must* watch the video before coming to lecture.
 Organizationally, some topics/modules span multiple lectures.